I had an epiphany today, and not a wonderful one. It was actually a bit disappointing.

 I can see some of you gasping, eyebrows through your hairlines, at the horror.
 Those who know me may be noddng and thinking, “Ah, so that explains a few things.”

-Not long ago I got thinking about the time when my grandparents had a stand at the St. Lawrence Market in Toronto.
-It was a mysterious, far-away place to me, where truckloads of produce, loaded up the evening before, magically disappeared.
+Every so often my mind takes nostalgic trips to my past, and I recently revisited memories of my grandparents who had a stand at the St. Lawrence Market in Toronto for many years.
+When I was young, The Market was a mysterious, far-away place where truckloads of produce, loaded up the evening before, magically disappeared each Saturday.

-When I was seven or eight, Granny allowed me to go with her and Granddad to the market for the first time.
+When I was seven or eight, granny said I was old enough to join them as a special treat from time to time.
 In those days, the north market was a vast building with soaring ceilings and drafts everywhere.
-Granny kept a little kerosene stove behind their stand for warmth, and I’m happy to have that little heater now.
+In cooler weather, Granny kept a little kerosene stove behind their stand for warmth, and I’m happy to now have that little heater.

 When we have typical early spring weather — bright, beautiful sunshine with a sharp, clear breeze — it makes me think of the games we used to play at school when the snow was finally gone and the weather started to warm up.
 One sure sign of spring in our schoolyard was skipping ropes.

 The school provided long, heavy, woven cotton ropes that were just right for skipping as a group.
-The rope would start turning and we’d begin chanting, “All .. all .. all ..” continuing until everyone except the two turners had “jumped in”, and then we began the rhyme.
+The rope would start turning and we’d begin chanting, “All .. all .. all ..” until everyone had “jumped in”, and then we began the rhyme.